 The 1900 Kiandra ski together with the most senior volunteer and THS Vice President the living ski legend 1956 Australian Winter Olympian Frank Prihoda wearing his Olympic team blazer.

-The Thredbo Ski Museum is operated by volunteers of the not for profit Thredbo Historical Society.
+The Thredbo Alpine Museum is operated by volunteers of the not for profit Thredbo Historical Society.
 It is centrally located in the Thredbo Village square and easily accessible by resort holiday makers, day tourists and bus groups.

 The museum displays a wide collection of historic items covering areas such as significant dates, geography, alpine pioneers, personalities, skis and alpine equipment, photos, clothing and fashion, films and books.
 It also has an expansive research library including a comprehensive set of Ski Year books.